Skip to main content

 RoboCup team

-The Lipscomb team, composed of electrical and computer engineering students Seniors Cleiver Ruiz-Martinez, Gracelyn Grant and Kris Pesnell, Sophomore Gabriel Evertt and May graduates Courtney Stevens and Joseph Laporte, demonstrated their expertise in autonomous robotics.
+The Lipscomb team, composed of electrical and computer engineering students seniors Cleiver Ruiz-Martinez, Gracelyn Grant and Kris Pesnell, sophomore Honors student Gabriel Evertt and May graduates Courtney Stevens and Joseph Laporte, demonstrated their expertise in autonomous robotics.
 Everett, who worked on the obstacle avoidance system for the robot, reflected on the impact of this experience.
 Grant, Peznell, Stevents and Laporte represented the team in the finals in the Netherlands.

 "Having just finished my freshman year, being part of a team that placed third in the world is incredible," Everett shared.
 "It’s motivating and has given me confidence as I continue my journey as an engineering student.
 When I first joined, the upperclassmen welcomed me and guided me step by step, making sure I was up to speed.
 The sense of community on the team has been a huge part of our success."